A loan agreement is an important and formal contract evidencing borrowing and additional terms agreed between the parties.

 There tend to be 2 types of loan agreements, being :

 Secured loan agreements will involve providing formal security, generally either in the form of a charge against specific property or assets, or with a corporate entity, a charge against the company’s shares or assets.

 Secured loan agreements involve additional legal work and commonly are the types of loan agreements offered by banks or sizeable financial institutions on a non-negotiable, take it or leave it basis in terms of the clauses incorporated into such agreements.
 We can advise you whether there is scope for negotiation, and if not, on the full implications of these legal documents which are often written in obscure and confusing language.

-In the most simple of loan agreements, which may be the starting point for a personal, unsecured loan, the basic clauses will need to include :-
+In the most simple of loan agreements, often entered into between family members or friends, the basic clauses will need to include :-

 - events of default such as insolvency and which events of default, if any, by the borrower will be such as to trigger immediate and full repayment, or whether there will be more minor breaches where the borrower will have an opportunity to resolve the breach within a reasonable timeframe, which is made clear, before the default will attract the most severe consequences.

 - whether the loan agreement is in any way linked to other documents or events – if so, how, which document(s) take precedence and how the agreements will work in tandem.

 - information and/or restrictions – these clauses are generally known as undertakings.
 The borrower may be restricted from taking further loans, may be required to provide information and documents to the lender on demand and a host of other possible ways in which the lender may want or need to protect themselves during the loan agreement period.